sajclarke/docusaurus-netlifycms/README.md

+## Are you using Docusaurus v2?

+If so you may want to check out this [repo](https://github.com/sajclarke/docusaurus2-netlifycms) instead

-## Using Netlify CMS with Docusaurus
+## Using Netlify CMS with Docusaurus v1

 This repo is for using [Netlify-CMS](https://www.netlifycms.org/) in order to edit the documentation and blog posts found in the default website built using [Docusaurus](https://docusaurus.io/) version 1.
 According to the [official website](https://v2.docusaurus.io), version 2 is not ready for production